 You can then use Relyence Fault Tree to extend your analysis as you prefer.
 You can add in more details, refine the event models, and modify the tree construction as needed.

 As noted, there are a number of reliability engineering software tools available to help you predict, analyze, and improve your system reliability and quality.
 Each has its own unique benefits and advantages and can be used as a stand-alone tool.
 However, as can be seen in the example case study, data can often be shared across various analysis tools.
 By taking advantage of data integration capabilities, you gain multiple benefits – minimizing duplicate data entry, maximizing the efficiency of your analyses, and meeting your product improvement objectives.
+To learn about additional opportunities to integrate your RAMS tools, see our informative whitepaper.

 By using a reliability tool platform that is designed with these integration points in mind, your analyses are not only efficient, but are uniquely linked for data integrity and organization.